6 Steps To Improve The Restaurant Guest Experience In 2022

 - Known: Remembering each guest by name, orders and preferences is part of this.
 Anticipating them changing their preferences is also a big part of this one.

-Your restaurant can do all of these things and consistently delight guests automatically, using digital solutions that are proven to work.
+Your restaurant can do all of these things and consistently delight guests automatically, using digital solutions that are proven to provide valuable restaurant guest experiences.

 Make sure your restaurant is set for the post-pandemic world

 Since 2020, customer expectations have shifted in a major way.
-Today’s new “normal” for guest expectations centers around 3 main objectives:
+Today’s new “normal” for guest expectations for their experience centers around 3 main objectives:

 - Convenience: Guests not only prefer, but demand convenience.
 That can mean takeout, order ahead capability, delivery/takeout, and drive-through.